CS-32-Kool-Koders/Project1-Scrypt/README.md

 ## Usage

-The program can be run from the command line, and it provides two main functionalities:
+The program can be run from the command line, and it provides the following functionalities